Aeonium cv. ‘Irish Bouquet’

 ee-OH-nee-um LIND-lee-eye vis-KAY-tum

-Aeonium lindleyi Webb & Berthel. is the correct and accepted scientific name.
-It was first described by Philip Barker Webb and Sabin Berthelot in the Historie Naturelle des Iles Canaries in 1840.
-They named and described the genus in the same publication.
+Aeonium lindleyi Webb & Berthel. is the correct and accepted scientific name for the species.
+The genus and species were named and described by Philip Barker Webb and Sabin Berthelot in the Historie Naturelle des Iles Canaries in 1840.
+Plants of the World Online lists 43 accepted species in the Aeonium genus as of 1-15-20 when I am updating this page.
+That number could change.

 Height: 6 to 12″